jwnmulder/renovate-config/README.md

 }
 ```

 As an alternative, the following example will only include Renovate improvements without changing bot behavior.
-No personal preferences are included in these files
+No personal preferences are included in these files.

 ```json
 {